 Event Overview

-This event is dedicated to unraveling the complexities and embracing the opportunities that arise at the intersection of fintech, international business law, and the flourishing realm of instant transactions.
+This event is dedicated to unravelling the complexities and embracing the opportunities that arise at the intersection of fintech, international business law, and the flourishing realm of instant transactions.

 As the financial landscape is now globalised and embraces technological advancements, this seminar aims to provide legal professionals, financial experts, policymakers, and academics with a deep dive into the current and future legal frameworks that govern international business and finance.
 Through a series of comprehensive talks, panel discussions, and workshops, participants will explore: